chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Fri Jun 29 16:37:59 CDT 2018

 I opened my terminal to code on Fri Jun 29 23:31:56 CDT 2018

+I opened my terminal to code on Sat Jun 30 00:03:48 CDT 2018

+I opened my terminal to code on Mon Jul  2 08:19:34 CDT 2018